preston/hsp-marketplace-documentation/hsp-project/docs/FunctionalInfrastructureModel.md

 ###Cloud-based Platform implementation using Amazon Web Services.
 ![Cloud-based Platform implementation using Amazon Web Services](Image2.png "Cloud-based Platform implementation using Amazon Web Services")

-##Health Services Platform Agent

-An Agent is a minimalistic service running on the local Platform listening for state changes in target platform state, as perceived by all configured Marketplace(s) as well as the local orchestration system.
-The Agent process shown in both Figure 1 and Figure 2 is intended to be minimalistic in nature, only bridging the Marketplace API with the native platform orchestration system.
-It is completely optional and not part of the Marketplace API specification, but the most significant consumer of the push portion of the API.
-IT professionals are welcome to use a Marketplace without automated deployment capabilities if desired.
-The Agent proof of concept in Supplementary Reference Implementation does very little, only showing how push messages sent from a reference Marketplace may be translated into action by the container platform.
-More sophisticated deployment profiles are the responsibility of the orchestration system and Platform operator.
-In any case, implementers are encouraged to use a stateful system for HSP management to match the stateful nature of the Marketplace’s synopsis of local capabilities.